Islamic ethics: Codification of Islamic ethics

-Islamic ethics was codified, based on the Qur'an and practices of Muhammad, over a period of time and in context of the practices of the Muslim community (ummah).
-The Quran commands every human being, in all spheres of life, to "command the good and forbid evil", as spelled out by Muhammad.
+Islamic ethics was codified, based on the Quran and practices of Muhammad, over a period of time and in context of the practices of the Muslim community (ummah).
+The Quran commands every human being—in all spheres of life—to "command the good and forbid evil", as spelled out by Muhammad.
 Another key factor in the field of Islamic ethics is the belief (as described in the Qur'an) that all mankind has been granted the faculty to discern God's will (fitrah), and thus the moral responsibility to submit to His will by following Islam, regardless of their environment.

-This natural inclination to obey God, is, according to the Qur'an, in conflict with another human inclination, the desire for material possessions and comforts; first for basic survival or security, then for status in society.
+This natural inclination to obey God, is—according to the Quran—in conflict with another human inclination, the desire for material possessions and comforts; first for basic survival or security, then for status in society.
 Ultimately, this desire results in a state of jahiliyya, "heedlessness", or ignorance of mankind's responsibility to obey God.

 The establishment of Islam brought a great transformation in the society, moral order of life, world view, and the hierarchy of values in the Arabian Peninsula.